alexastrum/compass-ai-travel-planning-sample-flutter/README.md

 1. Next click on the Firebase side bar icon to open the Firebase side bar panel.
 Click the "Connect to Local PostgreSQL" button to run the Data Connect emulator.

 1. You will need to click into the terminal titled genkit-start and accept the terms of service and install the genkit CLI.

 1. Once genkit has started running, close and re-open the web preview.

 ### Additional Information

-This app is not an officially supported Google Product
+This app is not an officially supported Google Product.